gaswelder/che/about.md

 		puts("Howdy, Globe!");
 	}

-In C variables can be `static` two.
-There are two kinds.
+In C variables can be `static` too.
+There are two kinds of those.
 One is function-local, the other is module-local:

 	// *** This is C, mind you ***
 	// module-local variable
-	static long seed;
+	static long seed = 42;

 	int count() {
 		// function-local variable